 Not long ago the perfect woman was supposed to be thin and slender.
 The only parts that should stick out were her boobs and they were supposed to stick out a lot.
 Thank god those days are ending.

 There’s a general movement now among women and men towards appreciating different female forms.
 Some of us are slender naturally.
 That’s great.
 Others are thick and curvy.
 That’s great too.
 The shape you have when you train and eat well is YOUR SHAPE and there is nothing wrong with it.
 Don’t let anyone tell you otherwise.

-This is why these words are so harmful; they tell us to aim for something we may never be able to achieve.
-I have trained for fifteen years and I have never had a thigh gap.
-I genetically cannot have a thigh gap with a big booty and thick thighs…unless I starve myself and well, I just love food too damn much!
+This is why these words are so harmful; they tell us to aim for something we may never be able to achieve without really damaging our bodies, relationship to food and self confidence.
+I have trained for 17 years and I had a thigh gap once - when I was seriously calorie restricting and feeling miserable.
+I genetically cannot have a thigh gap with a big booty and thick thighs…unless I starve myself and well, I'm done with all that because I just love food too damn much!

 Most of us have specific areas that we’d like to tighten up.
 However, there are no exercises that will target the excess weight on your back, arms or thighs in isolation.
 No matter what anyone tells you, it’s not possible OR ADVISABLE to spot train.

 Let’s start with the obvious problem of directing fat loss.
 We all carry weight in different ways depending on our frames, lifestyles and genetics.
 We also gain and lose in different ways.
 Some of us gain first on the hips but lose quickly in the arms.
 Others experience the reverse.

 It doesn’t matter how much knowledge a fitness professional claims to have, they cannot help you ONLY LOSE WEIGHT IN ONE AREA.
 Yes, you can experience OVERALL weight loss by following a healthy diet and regular exercise.